THE US VISA INTERVIEW: WHAT YOU SHOULD KNOW

 There are a number of factors that can make a person inadmissible to the United States.
 During the interview process the consular officer will look into material misrepresentations, immigration violations and certain criminal convictions to determine if they make the applicant inadmissible to the United States.

-How Do the Consular Officers Decide the Issue of Immigrant Intent?
+How Do Officers Decide the Issue of Immigrant Intent?

 In many cases the consular officer will look into the issue of immigrant intent.
 For many non immigrant visa seekers including those seeking the E-2 Visa, the B-1/2 Visa and the F-1 Visa, the applicant has to demonstrate that they plan on ultimately returning to their home country.
 In these cases failing to demonstrate non immigrant will result in a denial of the visa.
 To decide the issue of immigrant intent the officer will ask questions about ties to the home country such as family members and property that indicate the intention to return.